turingschool/md_launch_curriculum/README.md

     - Develop a visualization for different relationships
     - Define Primary and Foreign keys
     - Practice describing different relationships
-  Lab Project: Add a User Table to the MessageLogger Db
+  Lab Project: Add an Author Table to the Library Db
 * Lesson: SQL JOINS
     - Use JOIN to query related records
     - Use WHERE to filter joined queries